MarcoBiroli/ENS_Notes/Year 2/Numerical Methods/Project/ProjectLib/README.md

-This is a small python Library to solve any Gross Pitaevskii equation using the Crank Nicolson method.
+This is a small python Library to solve any Gross Pitaevskii equation using the Crank Nicolson Semi Implicit Finite Difference method or Time Splitting Spectral Method.
 The files are organized as follows:

 	- Quant: Contains the basic Wavefunction class to represent any given wavefunction along with some helpful methods.
 	- methods: Contains for now only the Crank Nicolson solver method.